 Knowing where to go to get the care you need can be confusing – especially now.
-Efforts to slow the spread of COVID-19 have resulted in many new practices for hospitals, outpatient centers and medical offices.
-As we move forward, life – and healthcare – will look different, but Lake Cumberland’s commitment to providing a broad range of healthcare services won’t change.
+As we continue to navigate COVID-19 within our community with varying protocols for hospitals, outpatient centers and medical offices, Lake Cumberland Regional Hospital's wants you to know that our commitment to providing a broad range of healthcare services hasn't changed.

 As always, it is important to seek out the right level of care.

 Use your primary care provider during normal business hours for non-emergent conditions or symptoms.

 Your primary care provider knows your medical history and should be your first line of defense for any illness or disease that isn’t a medical emergency.
 Think cough and cold, flu, stomach upset, chronic conditions like diabetes or high blood pressure, and more.
 They should also be your regular resource for preventive care, including annual wellness visits, routine vaccinations, smoking cessation, diet and exercise consultations, and more.

 It is safe to visit your primary care provider, but they will ask that you wear a mask during your visit.
 This helps to protect you, staff members and other patients.
 You may also notice that there are fewer people in the office, and that’s ok!
 Many providers are intentionally spacing patient visits to support social distancing measures.

 Your provider may be offering telehealth services during this time in an effort to support social distancing while continuing regular patient care.
 Providers offering telehealth may do your visit over the phone or through video conferencing.
 Check your provider’s website or call the office to determine if telehealth is available and appropriate for your needs.